How To Do A Scissor Sweep BJJ Step By Step

 Scissor Sweep MMA

-The scissor sweep is an awesome move that you can do in MMA (Mixed Martial arts).
+The scissor sweep is a great move that you can do in MMA.
 So, here is how to perform the MMA scissor sweep without getting hurt.

 Source: Sakan Lam